Germany ousts spymaster over far-right violence row

 Hans-Georg Maassen, who had questioned the authenticity of video footage showing far-right radicals hounding migrants in the eastern German city of Chemnitz, will become a senior official at the interior ministry once he leaves the BfV agency, the government said in a statement.

-The centre-left Social Democrats (SPD), junior coalition partners of Merkel’s conservative bloc, had wanted Maassen removed from the office he has held since 2012.
-Horst Seehofer, leader of Merkel’s Bavaria allies, had stood behind Maassen.
+The centre-left Social Democrats (SPD), junior coalition partners of Merkel’s conservative bloc, had wanted Maassen removed from the post he has held since 2012.

+Horst Seehofer, leader of the Bavarian Christian Social Union (CSU), the sister party of Merkel’s Christian Democrats (CDU), had stood behind Maassen.

-“Interior Minister Horst Seehofer values (Maassen’s) competence in the questions of public security,” the government statement said.
-“Mr Maassen will not be in charge for supervising the BfV at the ministry.”
+“Interior Minister Horst Seehofer values (Maassen’s) competence on questions of public security,” the government statement said.
+“Mr Maassen will not be in charge of supervising the BfV at the ministry.”

-German media commentators derided the decision as a face-saving measure that amounted to nothing less than a promotion for Maassen, who has faced accusations during his time at the BfV of mishandling a couple of high profile cases.
+The deal allows each of the three parties to claim it got what it wanted.
+But opposition parties were quick to denounce the deal as a face-saving measure that effectively amounted to a promotion for Maassen.

+Leftist lawmakers have accused Seehofer of undermining the credibility of the BfV agency by refusing to fire Maassen.

 Maassen’s comments on the video pictures contradicted Merkel’s own assessment.
 She said they “very clearly revealed hate” which could not be tolerated.